pantaflex44/QuickParcelProject/README.md

-# QuickParcelProject with React
+# QuickParcelProject with Parcel, Sass, React and Jest

-Create a project with Parcel, Sass, and React quickly.
+Create a project with Parcel, Sass, React and Jest quickly.

 ## Get package